ion-oset/election-test-cases/docs/notes/cvr-notes.md

 - A *"selection position"* is information in a cast vote record's context selection about each individual mark made in that selection.
 Much of the complexity of a cast vote record is in the selection positions [`Section 3.4: Representing Contest Selections and Selection Positions` (p.
 10 (19))].
 Several attributes only matter for particular voting variations.

+    Don't worry about this until you need to, just be aware of it.

 - A *"code"* in a codes used by election officials in particular jurisdictions.
   They have a formal definition provided by the jurisdiction.
     - Codes may be labelled with their purpose but they do not have to be meaningful outside of their jurisdiction.